 Trevor received his JD from the University of Saskatchewan College of Law in 2014, graduating in the top five percent of his class.
 During his time at Saskatchewan, he was awarded the College of Law Academic Excellence Scholarship, the BLG Excellence Award and the Law Foundation of Saskatchewan Scholarship.
 Trevor completed his studies as a visiting student at Osgoode Hall in 2014.
 He served as an Editor of the Saskatchewan Law Review and the Osgoode Hall Review of Law and Policy and participated in the International Rounds of the Philip C. Jessup International Law Moot Court Competition in 2013.

 Trevor was called to the Ontario Bar in 2015.
-He is a member of the Law Society of Ontario, the Turnaround Management Association, the Toronto Region Board of Trade Young Professionals Network, the Toronto Lawyers Association, the Canadian Bar Association, and the Ontario Bar Association.
+He is a member of the Law Society of Ontario, the Turnaround Management Association, the Advocates’ Society, the Toronto Lawyers Association, the Canadian Bar Association, and the Ontario Bar Association.